 We pick five vendors that are leading the space.
 1 of 7 (Image: Rodyka/iStockphoto) What is software-defined storage?
 Imagine all of the really smart code -- deduplication, compression, erasure coding, file systems, object metadata, and management systems -- ripped out of those expensive storage appliances and running on virtual instances or containers in COTS servers.
 In a nutshell, that's software-defined storage.
+All the palaver about control planes and data services is just to add mystique to a simple, but powerful, concept: The main impact of SDS -- in the near future -- is on the storage hardware business.
 The rise of SDS also will put an end to RAID arrays.

 Longer term, the impact of SDS is in software.
 This sounds like storage nirvana, but we aren't even close to general solutions that can talk interchangeably with each other through a standard API.
 More Insights.
 The Best Password Managers.
 Two-Factor Authentication: Who Has It and How to Set It Up.
 Not that long ago, the Heartbleed exploit had us all scared, given that one itty bitty piece of code left everyone's log-in information potentially up for grabs.
 Here's an explanation of what it does, courtesty of XKCD.
 If you're afraid a site you visit might still have the exploit, run its URL though LastPass's Heartbleed Checker.